Mayurbhanj Palace: Transfer of ownership

-Fading Splendor
+Modern times

 The palace needs urgent conservation and protection of this two century old heritage by the Archaeological Survey of India, historians feel.
 The historical palace, an example of opulence, is facing a bleak future sans proper up-keep.
 The double ceiling roofs have become the abode of numerous pipistrelle and pigeons.
 The leaky roof and decaying walls characterize the once palatial building, which now houses two colleges.
 The colleges the erstwhile Palace building houses are Maharaja Purna Chandra College with more than 2,000 students and Government Women's College with about 500 students.

 There is a growing demand since 2011, for conservation of the priceless heritage raised by town's population, historians, researchers, cultural bodies and even student's body of the college.
 At present the monument is repaired and looked after by Public Works Department of Odisha, which lacks expertise to handle the maintenance of the palace and such people are demanding that government should handover the repair and rehabilitation works to the Archaeological Survey of India.